Malik-Naeem-Awan/QA_Challenge_p/README.md

 - Negative flow of uploading an ID document as an investor and error handling.
 - UI and API integration.
 - Synchronous or asynchronous request and jobs handling.
+- OCR technology data extraction and matching with investor information (if used in the verification process).
+- Compliance testing with regulatory standards of data privacy, processing and other regulations.
 - Complete in house built software feature
-- API authentication and authorization flows.
+- Security testing, API authentication and authorization flows.
+- Regression tesing to ensure other parts do not get affected by the changes.
 - Database validation.
+- Multiple browsers and devices compatitbility.
+- Non functional testing of the feature.

 #### Excluded:
-- Regression tesing to ensure other parts do not get affected by the changes.
+- Relevant features testing which require the verified ID document of investor as a prerequisite
+- Other non relevant features testing. e.g (payment, widrawals)
 - Third party API integrations or dependencies.
-- OCR technology testing (if used in the verification process).
-- Non functional testing of the feature.
+- Non functional testing of the entire platform as a whole.
+- Risk of fradulent ID documents.

+---

+### Test Types
+- Manual test everything to add by default human factor for usability and user experience testing.
+- Automated E2E tests to cover main flow of feature.
+- API testing to test backend stability and functionality.
+- Backend database validation.

+---

+### Test Techniques to be used
+- Functional testing: Positive & negative test scenarios plus business rules of actual functionality
+- Integration testing: Api integration with UI, correct synchronization handling.
+- Security testing: Data encryption, penetration testing for file upload.
-- Compliance testing with regulatory standards of data privacy, processing and other regulations.
+- Compliance testing: GDPR and KYC compliance standards as per requirements of busienss.
+- Performance testing: Response time of APIs and uploading documents one after the other for verification.
+- Boundary value analysis.
+- Error guessing.
+- Monkey testing.
+---
+###  Test Environment & Tools
+- Test Environment: Staging environment mirroring production.

+- Data: Synthetic test data compliant with GDPR.

+- Postman (API testing)

+- Selenium / Cypress (UI automation)

+- JMeter (performance testing)

+- OWASP ZAP (security testing)

+---

+###  Entry Criteria
+- Requirements, user stories, Test plan finalized and approved.

+- Test environment ready with integrated verification API.

+- Test data prepared.

+---

+###  Exit Criteria
+- All planned test cases executed.

+- No open high/critical severity defects.

+- Compliance checks passed.

 ---